mchljams/blog-service/README.md

 Here are the items that I would have liked to flush out more

-* If a user can only update and delete thier own tags, can they use other users tags on thier posts?
+* If a user can only update and delete their own tags, can they use other users tags on their posts?
 Or can they only tag with the tags they have created?
 OR is it that an admin will define the set of tags that a user may choose from?
 * having the JWT token returned on create and update from thr resource